superblock-dev/ethereum-validators-monitoring/README.md

 * **Required:** false
 * **Default:** 155000
 ---
-`DENCUN_FORK_EPOCH` - Ethereum consensus layer epoch when the Dencun hard fork has been released.
-This value must be set only for custom networks that support the Dencun hard fork.
-If the value of this variable is not specified for a custom network, it is supposed that this network doesn't support Dencun.
-For officially supported networks (Mainnet, Goerli and Holesky) this value should be omitted.
-* **Required:** false
----
 `VALIDATOR_REGISTRY_SOURCE` - Validators registry source.
 * **Required:** false
 * **Values:** lido (Lido NodeOperatorsRegistry module keys) / keysapi (Lido keys from multiple modules) / file